 The Ordinariate exists for the same reason as the rest of the Catholic Church - for the salvation of souls.
 But while this mission requires a unity of belief, it does not require a unity of custom.
-As Archbishop Gerhard Mueller, Prefect of the Congregation for the Doctrine of the Faith, recently noted in speaking of the Ordinariates, ?our unity with one another as members of the one Body does not destroy our distinctiveness.?
-Thus the Ordinariate of the Chair of St. Peter has as its mission the salvation of souls through the rich liturgical, devotional and aesthetic traditions of the Anglican patrimony, much of which predates Reformation.
-By maintaining unity with the Church of Rome, it provides a bridge for those Anglicans seeking the same unity, while also making a broader witness to the hope of Christ for the unity of His Church: ?That they may all be one.?
+As Archbishop Gerhard Mueller, Prefect of the Congregation for the Doctrine of the Faith, recently noted in speaking of the Ordinariates, 'our unity with one another as members of the one Body does not destroy our distinctiveness.'
+Thus the Personal Ordinariate of the Chair of St. Peter has as its mission the salvation of souls through the rich liturgical, devotional and aesthetic traditions of the Anglican patrimony, much of which predates the Reformation.
+By maintaining unity with the Church of Rome, it provides a bridge for those Anglicans seeking the same unity, while also making a broader witness to the hope of Christ for the unity of His Church: 'That they may all be one.'
 (John 17:21) In this respect, the Ordinariate has as its goal also to evangelize all others who may be fallen away from the faith, or open to encountering Christ for the first time.

 The Anglican Communion believes that it is already Catholic.
-Aren?t the Ordinariates a rejection of that claim?
+Aren't the Ordinariates a rejection of that claim?

 In the sense that Anglicans are not in communion with the Catholic Church, possessing the fullness of her truth, apostolic succession and sacraments, it is a rejection of such claims.
 It may also be observed, as Fr.
-Aidan Nichols, O.P. recently noted, that Anglo-Catholics may be described as ?beyond doubt as to doctrine, worship and devotion though not ecclesial communion, a displaced portion of the Catholic Christendom.?
+Aidan Nichols, O.P. noted, that Anglo-Catholics may be described as "beyond doubt as to doctrine, worship and devotion though not ecclesial communion, a displaced portion of the Catholic Christendom."
 Entry into full communion with the Catholic Church through the Ordinariates, then, can be said to be a completion and fulfillment of that identity, five centuries after the tragic break that led to the English Reformation.

 Who runs the Ordinariate?

-What is the Ordinariate?s relationship with local dioceses like the Archdiocese of Baltimore?
+What is the Ordinariate's relationship with local dioceses like the Archdiocese of Baltimore?

-The Ordinariate and its parishes are required by Church law to ?maintain close ties of communion with bishops? of the local diocese, in order to coordinate its pastoral activity with that of the diocese.
-Ordinariate priests are likewise required to ?cultivate bonds of unity? with the priests of the diocese where they exercise their ministry, working to promote common pastoral and charitable initiatives and activities.
+The Ordinariate and its parishes are required by Church law to "maintain close ties of communion with bishops" of the local diocese, in order to coordinate its pastoral activity with that of the diocese.
+Ordinariate priests are likewise required to "cultivate bonds of unity" with the priests of the diocese where they exercise their ministry, working to promote common pastoral and charitable initiatives and activities.
 All of the Ordinariate communities located in the Archdiocese of Baltimore strive to work in harmony with the Archdiocese and its priests.

 Is it true that Ordinariate priests are married?
-I thought the Catholic Church didn?t allow that.
+I thought the Catholic Church didn't allow that.